spcl/deep-weather/Bias_Correction/README.md

 # EMOS Baseline reproduction
 ## A. Get 5 ensembles
-1. In file _Bias-Correction/data/GRIBemos.py ...
+1. In file _Bias-Correction/data/GRIBemos.py line 260-264 change the variables accordingly

 2. Run python script GRIBemos.py, the run time is expected to be long.